The rank gradient from a combinatorial viewpoint: Groups with a soluble normal subgroup

 \textbf{Case 1:} Suppose that the normal closure of every element of $A$ is finite.
 Then we can find a sequence $A_{i}$ of finite subgroups $A_{i}$ of $ A $, all normal in $\Gamma $, such that $|A_{i}|\rightarrow \infty $.
-By Lemma \ref{finitesubs} we are done.
+By Proposition \ref{finitesubs} we are done.